Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: Sunrise to sunset

-Nestled in the gorgeous Sierra Nevada mountains of the Devils Postpile National Monument, Rainbow Falls puts on a daily spectacle that makes the 2.5-mile hike well worth the effort.
+Rainbow Falls is nestled just a short hike from Devils Postpile National Monument.
+It puts on a daily spectacle that makes the 2.5-mile hike worth the effort!

 The falls plunge 101 ft (31m) to the pool below and, at certain times of the day, the sunlight reacts with the spray to create a vibrant rainbow that perfectly frames the waterfall.

-The trail to the falls is only open when there’s no snow or ice, and even when it’s open, you can only see the falls from a platform above.
+The trail to the falls is only open when there’s no snow or ice.
+And even when it’s open in the off-season, you can only see the falls from a platform above.
 During summer, however, you can take a stone staircase to the base of the falls to revel in its full beauty.

 McLeod Lake